meta-434/codeProjects/README.md

 # codeProjects

 In general, my process will be
-	1. Python Solution
+* Python Solution
-	2. Python Tests
+* Python Tests
-	3. Java Solution (conversion)
+* Java Solution (conversion)
-	4. Java Tests
+* Java Tests

+except for problems 4 and 7, which will also have a Clojure solution.

 repo for project Euler coding practice.